-Section 146C.2 prohibits nearly all abortions.
+Section 146E.2 prohibits nearly all abortions.
 The law jeopardizes the health and safety of pregnant people in Iowa and places burdens and risks upon providers of essential reproductive health care, without any valid medical justification.
-The limited exceptions in Section 146C.2 - allowing an abortion only when "a medical emergency exists" or when "medically necessary" in the judgment of the Legislature - is insufficient to protect the health of pregnant patients.
+The limited exceptions in Section 146E.2 - allowing an abortion only "in the case of a medical emergency" or "fetal heartbeat exception" in the judgment of the Legislature - are insufficient to protect the health of pregnant patients.